Skip to main content

 Polymorphic pivot table name generation

-Low impact When a polymorphic pivot model class uses a custom pivot model, Laravel now generates a plural table name instead of a singular one.
-If your code relied on the singular inferred name, define the table name explicitly:
+Impact: low When inferring the table name of polymorphic pivot models that use a custom pivot model class, Laravel now generates a plural name.
+If you relied on the previous singular inferred name, define the table name explicitly on the pivot model.

 class RoleUser extends MorphPivot